Pharmacy & Pet Supplies

 Surgical Care

-For the safety of your pet we use isoflurane anesthesia, and monitor your pet’s anesthesia with pulse oximetry, blood pressure, temperature, end tidal CO2 and ECG.
+For the safety of your pet, we use isoflurane anesthesia and monitor your pet’s anesthesia with pulse oximetry, blood pressure, temperature, end tidal CO2 and ECG.

 Preventative Health Care

-Puppies and Kittens:
+Puppies and Kittens

 Puppies and Kittens receive a comprehensive examination looking for signs of injury, illness, birth defects, conformational deficits, and parasites.
 Any preexisting health records will be reviewed, so we can determine an appropriate vaccination and deworming schedule for your new pet.

-Adult Dogs and Cats:
+Adult Dogs and Cats

-Pain Management:
+Pain Management

-Microchipping is strongly encouraged at any age.
-Each year we reunite dogs and cats with their owners.
-Pets become scared and run off during thunderstorms, guns shooting during hunting season or fireworks.
-Pets are also lost during wildfires and of course when a door is accidentally left open.
+We strongly encourage microchipping at any age.
+Pets become scared and run off during thunderstorms, gunshots from hunting season or fireworks.
+They may also flee during wildfires and of course when a door is accidentally left open.

-Health Certificates:
+Health Certificates

 We provide health certificate and vaccination status verification for both interstate and international travel.
 Some official documentation can take months to obtain depending on the destination country or state import requirements.
 To avoid disappointment, please plan in advance for any trips you may be taking with your pets.

-Spaying your female dog or cat can avoid unwanted puppies and kittens.
-It can also help avoid health issues such as an infected uterus, ovarian cancers, and mammary tumors.
 Neutering your male can help avoid roaming behavior to find a mate, decreases testosterone-driven aggressive tendencies, and decreases prostate and testicular cancers.
 The age of alteration is a personal decision that we are happy to discuss during a well visit.

 Class IV Therapeutic Laser

-Laser will help us treat a wide variety of conditions in both large and small animals.
-The following is a partial list of ailments that benefit from therapeutic laser treatment.
+The following is a partial list of ailments that benefit from therapeutic laser treatment:

 - Rhinitis, sinusitis